Pinarello: Time trial and triathlon models

 On 21 June 2013 Pinarello released their second (in-house developed) high end time trial frame within two months, called the Pinarello Sibilo.
-The Sibilo will debut at the 2013 Tour de France with Alejandro Valverde of Movistar Team.
-Early impressions are that the Sibilo shares some common features with the Bolide, such as; airfoil tubing, track style rear dropouts and a 'concave back'.
-Moreover, the Sibilo carries some aerodynamic refinements over the Bolide, for example, the front brake is further integrated into the forks and the rear brake has been moved towards the chainstays.
-These modifications remove the need for the brake fairings which are seen on the Bolide.
-The Sibilo is constructed from the same Torayca 65HM1K carbon as the Bolide, with internal cable routing for extra aerodynamic benefit.
-The Sibilo utilizes the stiff BB86 bottom bracket and can also accommodate both mechanical groupsets such as the Shimano Dura-Ace and Campagnolo Super Record sets, as well as their electronic variants (Dura-Ace Di2 and Campagnolo EPS).
+The Sibilo would debut at the 2013 Tour de France with Alejandro Valverde of Movistar Team.
+Early impressions were that the Sibilo shared some common features with the Bolide, such as: airfoil tubing, track-style rear dropouts and a 'concave back'.
+Moreover, the Sibilo carried some aerodynamic refinements over the Bolide, for example, the front brake was further integrated into the fork and the rear brake had been moved toward the chainstays.
+These modifications removed the need for the brake fairings which were seen on the Bolide.
+The Sibilo was constructed from the same Torayca 65HM1K carbon as the Bolide, with internal cable routing for extra aerodynamic benefit.
+The Sibilo utilized the stiff BB86 bottom bracket and could also accommodate both mechanical groupsets such as the Shimano Dura-Ace and Campagnolo Super Record sets, as well as their electronic variants (Dura-Ace Di2 and Campagnolo EPS).

-The Pinarello Xirion is designed specifically for triathletes by utilizing favorable frame geometry and is made from 24HM Unidirectional carbon fibre.
-The Xirion is sold as a complete bicycle fitted with Vision cycling components.
+The Pinarello Xirion was designed specifically for triathletes by utilizing favorable frame geometry and was made from 24HM Unidirectional carbon fibre.
+The Xirion was sold as a complete bicycle fitted with Vision cycling components.

 In light of Bradley Wiggins' hour record attempt, Pinarello collaborated with Jaguar to produce the Bolide HR.
-The HR variant has aero-optimised front forks, seat stays and dropouts.
-The bike also features printed titanium bars.
+The HR variant had an aero-optimised front fork, seat stays and dropouts.
+The bike also featured printed titanium bars.
 In 2015, the endurance part of the Italian national cycling team received Bolide HR bikes.
 At the 2016 UCI Track Cycling World Championships, Filippo Ganna rode his Bolide HR to victory in the Individual Pursuit.

 In May 2016, three years after its initial introduction, the Pinarello Bolide TT was released exclusively to Team Sky.
-The first race-ready model of the bike will be given to Mikel Landa for use on the Stage 9 time trial at the 2016 Giro d'Italia.
+The first race-ready model of the bike would be given to Mikel Landa for use on the Stage 9 time trial at the 2016 Giro d'Italia.